-Number of Persons/Households Served: Nearly 35,000 households currently hold Housing Choice Vouchers through the Family Unification Program (FUP)
+Number of Persons/Households Served:

+Nearly 40,000 households currently hold Housing Choice Vouchers through the Family Unification Program (FUP).

-Population Targeted: Homeless or precariously housed families in danger of losing children to foster care or that are unable to regain custody primarily due to housing problems and youth aging out of foster care who are at risk of homelessness
+Population Targeted: Homeless or precariously housed families in danger of losing children to foster care or that are unable to regain custody primarily due to housing problems and youth aging out of foster care who are at risk of homelessness.

-Funding: In November 2018, HUD issued \$30 million in funding for FUP; this included \$10 million appropriated in FY17 and \$20 million appropriated in FY18.
-Additionally, FUP remains an eligible use of HUD's Tenant Protection Fund.
+Funding: In November 2019, HUD issued \$20 million in funding for FUP.
+Congress appropriated \$25 million for FY2020, and FUP remains an eligible use of HUD's Tenant Protection Fund.